jimeUWOshkosh/Asterisk/README.txt

 Also, my parents have 5 phones in the house, so periodically a phone is not hung up properly.
 Have to program for dial status of busy.

+Note: Do Not purchase any Asterisk books
+      I bought 4 and wasted my money for what I'm doing here.
+      They were all fine books but not focus on my project needs.
+      Your best bet is youtube and googling